 We record inventories at the lower of cost or market.
 The cost includes materials and other production costs and is computed using standard cost on a first-in, first-out basis.
 Inventory reserves are recorded for estimated obsolescence or unmarketable inventories based on forecast of future demand and market conditions.
 If actual market conditions are less favorable than projected, or if future demand for our products decrease, additional inventory write-downs may be required.
 Once inventory is written down, a new accounting cost basis has been established and, accordingly, any associated reserve is not reversed until the inventory sold or scrapped.
-There has been no material inventory loss to date to be recognized.
+There have been no material inventory losses recognized to date.